-The Other Information we obtained prior to the date of this Auditor's Report was the Director's Report, Additional Information for Listed Public Companies, Schedule of Interests in Mining Tenements and Corporate Governance Statement.
-The remaining Other Information is expected to be made available to us after the date of the Auditor's Report.
+The Other Information we obtained prior to the date of this Auditor's Report was the Managing Director's Letter, Director's report, Additional Information for Listed Public Companies and Corporate Governance.

 Our opinion on the Financial Report does not cover the Other Information and, accordingly, the auditor does not and will not express an audit opinion or any form of assurance conclusion thereon, with the exception of the Remuneration Report.